RootCNC/Root_4_Lite/docs/Assembly-Guide.md

 If you want to build a different size machine, there is a handly calculator to work out the size of the machine vs build area vs length of box sections: [LINK Working Area Spreadsheet](https://github.com/RootCNC/Root_4_Lite/blob/main/Working%20Area.xlsx)

 There is also a handy tool to generate the a matrix of mounting holes within the baseboard, to aid in the mounting of work peices.
-This tool can be brought and downloaded from the store {Drill Location spreadsheet tool](https://rootcnc.com/product/drill-location-spreadsheet/)
+This tool can be brought and downloaded from the store [Drill Location spreadsheet tool](https://rootcnc.com/product/drill-location-spreadsheet/)

 #### Baseboard Video reference
 - [R3L detailed build](https://youtu.be/z-iaeO7dcOc?t=655)  - 10:55 onwards